 Simple Sausage Pasta

 The 8SAFE ingredients I used in this recipe are: Premio Sweet Italian Sausage Meat and Lotus Foods Millet & Brown Rice Ramen noodles.
-Feel free to substitute with other 8SAFE products (just be sure they are free of gluten & the top eight food allergens).

 - 1/4 cup pure olive oil

 - 1 pint cherry tomatoes, cut in half

 - 2 blocks of millet & brown rice ramen noodles

 Cook the pasta according to package directions and set aside.

 Meanwhile, heat olive oil over medium heat in dutch oven (or other large pan with high sides).
 Add the sausage meat, break into small bits, stirring occasionally until no longer pink.

 Add garlic cloves and tomatoes, along with 2 big pinches of salt.
 Cover and cook until tomatoes soften and start breaking down, stirring occasionally (about 5 minutes).

 Add the entire pack of baby spinach & another pinch of salt, stir, then cover again just for a minute to help the spinach wilt.
 Remove cover and continue cooking & stirring until all the spinach has wilted.

 Turn off the heat, add the cooked pasta to the pot.
 Mix and serve.